UnionofSovietSocialistRepublics/Sporebiomethane/README.md

 - A short survival map with brutal waves to test the player strength
 - unlock azurite
 #### Name undecided
-- Introduces baslisk unit which will be used alot of after this map
+- Introduces basilisk unit which will be used alot of after this map
-- Unlock apllon assembler (still requires you to unlock assembler first)
+- Unlock apollon assembler (still requires you to unlock assembler first)
 #### Name undecided
 - A mix of armored Air and ground unit.
 - Unlocks zinc